Last Updated: May 13, 2026

 Hagen, the parent company of Fluval has been a big name brand in the freshwater industry for decades.
 When they got serious about saltwater aquarium keeping with their new Fluval Sea brand, the industry started listening.
 The Fluval Sea CP Wavemakers are Fluval’s first serious dive into a competent wavemaker that works for saltwater tanks.
 It has the trusted European engineering that we all know and love from Hagen and the great prices that go with Hagen’s extremely vast network of distribution.

 This is also the first AC powered wavemaker on the list.
-AC powered wavemakers in general can be more reliable than DC powered aquarium wavemakers because the technology has been well established and there are less failure points to consider when you just plug a wavemaker in without a power supply or controller.
+AC powered wavemakers in general is more reliable than DC powered aquarium wavemakers because the technology has been well established and there are less failure points to consider when you just plug a wavemaker in without a power supply or controller.

 The main thing I will shame Hagen for is using a suction cup.
 A magnet suction cup base would have been well appreciated.
 As with most AC wavemakers, there are no adjustable functions or modes, so you will have to purchase a separate wavemaker accessory to get adjustability with it.